MicrosoftDocs/bi-shared-docs/docs/analysis-services/client-libraries.md

 #### AMO

 Version 19.12.3.0 of the AMO client library introduces a new enumeration, **Microsoft.AnalysisServices.DataType**.
 However, the previous enumeration, **Microsoft.AnalysisServices.Tabular.DataType** still exists.
 If your code references the previous enumeration simply as **DataType** in a code file with statements to both namespaces (**Microsoft.AnalysisServices**, **Microsoft.AnalysisServices.Tabular**), due to the ambiguity, you could get an error when compiling.
 To resolve the error, fully qualify the reference to the enumeration.

+#### ADOMD

+Beginning with ADOMD (both .NET Framework, and .NET Core) version 19.61.1.4, compression is fully available in the XMLA transport layer.
+Previous releases after version 19.55.3.1 had implemented some partial support for compression.
+Reports about issues with those releases were received.
+Those issues were fixed as part of the 16.61.1.4 release.
+Be sure to upgrade to 19.61.1.4 or later if you're experiencing problems related to compression.

 #### MSOLAP